-What is Logic?
+What is a Logic?

-• When most people say "logic", they mean either propositional logic or first-order predicate logic.

-• However, the precise definition is quite broad, and literally hundreds of types of logics have been studied by philosophers, computer scientists and mathematicians.

-- Any "formal system" can be considered a logic if it has:

-- a well-defined syntax;

-- a well-defined semantics; and

-- a well-defined proof-theory.
+- When most people say "logic", they mean either propositional logic or first-order predicate logic. - However, the precise definition is quite broad, and literally hundreds of types of logics have been studied by philosophers, computer scientists and mathematicians. - Any "formal system" can be considered a logic if it has: - a well-defined syntax; - a well-defined semantics; and - a well-defined proof-theory.

-Components of Logic

-• The syntax of a logic defines the syntactically acceptable objects of the language.

-Properly called well-formed formulae (wff).
-(We shall just call them formulae.)

-Colorless green ideas sleep furiously.
+Introduction

+- "Weak" (search-based) problem-solving does not scale to real problems. - To succeed, problem solving needs domain specific knowledge. - In search, knowledge = heuristic. - We need to be able to represent knowledge efficiently. - One way to do this is to use logic.
-• The semantics of a logic associate each formula with a meaning.

-• The proof theory is concerned with manipulating formulae according to certain rules.
+- The syntax of a logic defines the syntactically acceptable objects of the language, which are properly called well-formed formulae (wff).
+(We shall just call them formulae.) - The semantics of a logic associate each formula with a meaning. - The proof theory is concerned with manipulating formulae according to certain rules.

+Propositional Logic

-• The simplest, and most abstract, logic we can study is called propositional logic.
+- The simplest, and most abstract, logic we can study is called propositional logic.

-• Definition: A proposition is a statement that can be either true or false; it must be one or the other, and it cannot be both.
+- Definition: A proposition is a statement that can be either true or false; it must be one or the other, and it cannot be both.

 - EXAMPLES.
 The following are propositions:

-- the reactor is on;
+- the reactor is on:

 - the wing-flaps are up;

-- It is raining outside.
+- Marvin K Mooney is president.